PSYCHOLOGY

 Motivational Theories

-All needs theories contain the same premise that behavior is motivated by internal and external human needs that are a catalyst or motivational force.
+All needs theories or motivational theories attempt to explain behavior, with essentially the same same premise "behavior is motivated by internal and external human needs that are a catalyst or motivational force."
 Contrasting motivation theories reveal these needs and their hierarchy of importance.

 Maslow

-Maslow’s hierarchy of needs is the most famous example of motivation theories:
+Maslow’s hierarchy of needs is the most well-known example of motivation theories:

 self-actualization